-This study shows the result of thermal hydraulic behavior on the "Condenser Vacuum Loss with One POSRV Open Failure Accident" using SPACE codes.
+This study shows the result of thermal hydraulic behavior on the "Condenser Vacuum Loss with One PSV Open Failure Accident" using SPACE codes.

-This accident analysis was conducted by the regulatory body requesting confirmation of AMP submitted by KHNP during the licensing response process.
-This multiple failure accident is to see if the integrity of the system is maintained as the secondary side's heat removal capability disappears and one POSRV also fails when the accident occurs.
+This accident analysis was conducted in response to the regulatory body requesting confirmation of AMP submitted by KHNP during the licensing response process.
+This multiple failure accident is to see if the integrity of the system is maintained as the secondary side's heat removal capability disappears and one PSV also fails when the accident occurs.

-This analysis showed that even if the vacuum in the condenser is lost and the main feedwater supply is stopped, the pressure in the system can be controlled as long as three of the four POSRVs are functioning normally, even if there is a sudden increase in pressure in system.
+This analysis showed that even if the vacuum in the condenser is lost and the main feedwater supply is stopped, the pressure in the system can be controlled as long as two of the three PSVs are functioning normally, even if there is a sudden increase in pressure in system.
 In addition, even if the main feedwater is interrupted to SG, the temperature of the primary system is controlled because it is supplied through the auxiliary feedwater.